imabu0/CSE445-Project-MLD/README.md

 - [License](#license)

 ## Introduction
-This project focuses on leveraging machine learning techniques to solve [briefly describe the problem or goal].
-The aim is to [state the purpose or objective of the project].
+This project focuses on leveraging machine learning techniques to solve the communication gap between those who don't know sign language.
+The aim is to translate sign language into text to speech.

 ## Features
-- [Feature 1]
-- [Feature 2]
-- [Feature 3]
+- Hand Sign Recognition (ASL)

 ## Technologies Used
 - Python
-- [Library/Framework 1]
+- Flask
-- [Library/Framework 2]
+- Html
-- [Other tools]
+- JavaScript

 ## Setup Instructions
 1. Clone the repository: